 - Keyhole surgery is generally a safer and less invasive method of surgery

 - It reduces the trauma caused to tissues

 - Recovery times are quicker

-Our vets are especially trained in this procedure by Tim Charlesworth MA VetMB DSAS(ST) MRCVS RCVS Recognised Specialist in Small Animal Surgery (Soft Tissue).
-Tim is our Head of Soft Tissue Surgery and not only provides training for our vets but also vets from around the UK.
+Our vets are specially trained in this procedure by Tim Charlesworth MA VetMB DSAS(ST) MRCVS RCVS Recognised Specialist in Small Animal Surgery (Soft Tissue).
+Tim is our Head of Soft Tissue Surgery and not only provides training for our vets, but also vets from around the UK.
 Tim also sees difficult cases that are referred to him by other vets.
-So, your pet will be in very safe, caring and experienced hands.
+So your pet will be in very safe, caring and experienced hands.